-It is only recently through next-generation sequencing (NGS) studies that the full genomic complexity of neurological diseases is being revealed.
 The interplay between heritable and nonheritable mutations, epigenetics, and other factors requires NGS-level analyses to increase our understanding.
-Illumina has the array and NGS tools needed to make genomic neuroscience research possible.
+Arrays facilitate large-scale studies of genetic variants associated with neurological diseases.
+Illumina offers the NGS and microarray tools needed to make genomic neuroscience research possible.

-Infinium PsychArray BeadChip: This array enables researchers to evaluate genetic variants associated with common psychiatric disorders.
+Infinium PsychArray BeadChip: This array allows researchers to evaluate genetic variants associated with common psychiatric disorders.

 Kailos TargetRich PGxComplete: This enrichment-based targeted sequencing research panel covers 43 genes associated with responses to ~100 medications.